Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Group schemes obtained from nilpotent Lie lattices

-For Lie lattices~$\Lambda$ of nilpotency class~$2$, a different construction of such unipotent group schemes is given in~\cite[Section~2.4]{StVo14}, in which case the hypothesis $\Lambda' \subseteq 2\Lambda$ is not needed, however, if it actually holds, the unipotent group schemes obtained via such construction coincides with the latter ones. \begin{rmk} Let~$G$ be an abstract $\mathcal{T}$-group of nilpotency class~$c$ and Hirsch length~$h$.
-Then there exist a $\Q$-Lie algebra $L_G(\Q)$ of $\Q$-dimension~$h$ and an injective map $\log: G \to L_G(\Q)$ such that $\log(G)$ spans $L_G(\Q)$ over~$\Q$; see~\cite[Section~6.A]{Segalsbook}.
-Moreover, there exists a subgroup~$H$ of finite index in~$G$ such that $\log(H)$ is a $\Z$-Lie lattice inside the algebra $L_G(\Q)$ such that $\log(H)'\subseteq c!\log(H)$, so that~$H$ may be regarded as a group of the form $\G(\Z)$, where $\G$ is the group scheme obtained from the $\Z$-Lie lattice $\log(H)$.
+For Lie lattices~$\Lambda$ of nilpotency class~$2$, a different construction of such unipotent group schemes is given in~\cite[Section~2.4.1]{StVo14}, in which case the hypothesis $\Lambda' \subseteq 2\Lambda$ is not needed.
+However, if this condition is satisfied, the unipotent group schemes obtained via such construction coincide with the latter ones.